mastodon/documentation/content/en/spec/security.md

 Note that we don't care about the `Accept:` header because we won't be specifying it in `headers`.

-The signature string is then hashed with SHA256 and signed with the actor's private key.
+The signature string is then hashed with SHA256 and signed with the actor's private key using the RSASSA-PKCS1-v1_5 signature scheme.
 The resulting value is attached as `signature` within the Signature: header.
 The final request looks like this:

 ```http
 GET /users/username/inbox HTTP/1.1